Dhanushranga1/AIW4-MambaModels/README.md

 ## Progress So Far

-- Implemented a custom Mamba-based image segmentation model using patch-based embeddings and deep Mamba encoder blocks.
+- Implemented a Mamba-based image segmentation model using patch-based embeddings and deep Mamba encoder blocks.
 - Successfully trained the model on brain tumor MRI segmentation data.
 - Evaluated using Dice Coefficient and IoU metrics.
 - Compared with traditional UNet implementation from Week 1.